JackHeeley/App3Dev/BasicUniversalCppSupport/ReadMe.txt

 utf8_guid.hpp
     This header supplies utf8 string conversions to and from windows GUID type.
-    It is not platform independent, and should only be included in a localized way (in .cpp files where an encapsulated windows impl inner class needs it).
+    It is not platform independent, and client code should be careful (localize) where this header is included (e.g. in .cpp files where an encapsulated windows impl inner class needs it).